ALILODHI-cloud/Market-Notes/post_15/body.md

-# Dec27−Dec26 on ICE 3M SONIA: four curve regimes since the Iran shock
+# Dec27−Dec26 on ICE 3M SONIA: four curve regimes since onset of Iran conflict

-*Follow-up to [Dec26/Dec27 SONIA curve steepener (2026-06-08)](../post_13/body.md).
-ICE 3M SONIA futures **J8Z26 / J8Z27** (Barchart EOD), 2 Mar – 29 Jun 2026.*

 After the Iran shock, the Dec27−Dec26 belly did not behave as a single trade.
 It ran through four separable regimes — each with its own level move (rates up or down over the window) and its own curve move (steepening or flattening).
 In every regime the same question arises: should you have expressed the view **outright** on Dec-26, or through the **spread** aligned with the curve shape?

 The answer is not in the average session.
 It is in the **contrary days** — roughly thirty percent of every phase — when the front end moves against the prevailing level trend, and above all in the **worst outright days**, when the level bet hurts most.
 On those days, did the curve still do what the phase required?
-And did that translate into a better return per unit of tail risk?
+And did that translate into a better return per unit of tail risk (defined as ratio of total return to absolute value of max DD).

+For example: if a particular phase saw Dec 26 outright rally, and the curve bull steepen, did the days on which Dec 26 sold-off the most see the curve bear steepen?
+If so, did such steepening cushion the PnL of a steepener position enough, such that the steepener's ratio of total return/abs(max DD) beat that of an outright Dec 26 long?

 ---